csebold/next-product-site/README.md

 ### DevOps

 1. Create a new workflow file under `/.github/workflows` or actions folder under `/.github/actions`, which will store changes to the GitHub Actions.
 (Ex: `/.github/workflows/deploy.yml`)
 2. Updates to the project can be made directly to the root and additional configuration files may also be created as well.
-(Ex: `Dockerfile`)
 3. Create a Markdown file in the `/docs` folder with the name of your change detailing what you are trying to build, how it is used within the project, and how to test your changes.
 (Ex: `/docs/devops/github-action-workflow-deploy.md`)

 ### Infrastructure

-1. Create a new folder under `/infra`, which will store the infrastructure setup with Docker.
-(Ex: `/infra/products`)
+1. The main application Docker setup is in `/infra` (`Dockerfile` and `docker-compose.yml`).
+For additional infrastructure components, create a new folder under `/infra` (Ex: `/infra/products`)
-2. Create a `Dockerfile` or `docker-compose.yml` for any image you want to use to manage creating local resources. (`/infra/products/Dockerfile`)
+2. Create a `Dockerfile` or `docker-compose.yml` for any additional resources you want to manage. (`/infra/products/Dockerfile`)
 3. Create a Markdown file in the `/docs` folder with the name of your change detailing what you are trying to build, how it is used within the project, and how to test your changes.
 (Ex: `/docs/infrastructure/products-db.md`)

 ## Contributing